squeakyspacebar/downsampling_assignment/README.md

 ## Introduction

-This project implements a library for reducing n-dimensional arrays of integers (where each dimension's length is a power of 2) through modal downsampling.
+This project implements a multithreaded library for reducing n-dimensional arrays of integers (where each dimension's length is a power of 2) through modal downsampling.

 ## Dependencies